Proton is Vespa's search core and runs on each content node as the vespa-proton-bin process.

 bucket size - bucket-splitting.

-Larger buckets give less buckets and better locality to nodes and files.
+Larger buckets give less buckets and better locality to nodes and files, but

 Memory usage